Ryuichi Sakamoto, Son of the Stars

 Absolutely applied music

-In Ryuichi Sakamoto's case, there seems to have never been any difference between his film music, his "absolute" music and his electronic rock-pop compositions.
+In Ryuichi Sakamoto's case, there never seems to have been any difference between his film music, his "absolute" music and his electronic rock-pop compositions.
 They are one and the same.
-His film scores are of course the best known to the general public and hide works and albums that were much more important to him.
-In 2009, he said these terrible words: "I just turned 57 and I understand that I have not changed the world, that I have not left any piece that has changed the history of music, I am an insufficient person, I have no talent.
-I hate to think that "Merry Christmas Mr. Lawrence" is the only important and world-renowned song.
-Let's pay tribute to him with another of his soundtracks from the 2006 film Babel by director Alejandro González Iñárritu (originally on Smoochy, a rock album from 1997).
+His film scores are, of course, the best known to the general public, but they conceal works and albums that were much closer to his heart.
+In 2009, he made these terrible remarks: "I've just turned 57, and I understand that I haven't changed the world, that I haven't left a single piece that has changed the history of music, that I'm an inadequate person, that I have no talent.
+I hate to think that 'Merry Christmas Mr. Lawrence' is the only song that's important and recognized worldwide".
+Let's pay tribute to him with another of his soundtracks from director Alejandro González Iñárritu's 2006 film Babel (originally on Smoochy, a 1997 rock album).

-The more the years go by, the more he abandons electronics (without ever abandoning it completely) in favor of acoustics; the natural sound of the grand piano but also of strings (sublime theme of The Revenant).
-The simplicity of his themes, precisely, their childlike purity, often links him to the minimalists, but at the end of the day, when listening seriously to his music, one perceives harmonies and melodic impulses that have more to do with a Satie (or even a Fauré of the last period) and the repetition proper to a Glass or Reich is relatively absent.
+As the years go by, he abandons electronics (without ever abandoning it completely) in favor of acoustics; the natural sound of the grand piano, but also of strings (sublime theme from The Revenant).
+The simplicity of his themes, their childlike purity, often links him to the minimalists, but when you listen to his music seriously, you hear harmonies and melodic impulses that have more in common with a Satie (or even a late-period Fauré), and the repetition characteristic of a Glass or Reich is relatively absent.

-12: The Will and the Synthesis
+12: the will and the synthesis

 François Mardirossian